RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Implementation Early Results

 The top-$n$ retrieved tuples from the index are based on a coarse-grained similarity.
 The \att{Reranker} module is designed to rerank these top-$n$ results using a more fine-grained comparison mechanism, by holistically comparing each token of the query and each token of the retrieved tuple, in order to compute a better score of the retrieved tuple.

 We adopt a ColBERT-like strategy~\cite{colbert} as the default method.
 To achieve this, we split the tuples into attribute-value pairs, which we treat as individual ``chunks'' for processing.
 Each of these chunks is independently encoded using a Sentence Transformer encoder, and a maximum similarity (\att{maxsim}) operation is performed on all chunks of the query against all chunks of the retrieved tuples.
 We utilize cosine similarity for the \att{maxsim} operation.
 This process is repeated for all retrieved tuples corresponding to each query tuple.
 The summed \att{maxsim} score for a retrieved tuple is used to determine its ranking score, with higher scores indicating a better match.
-We also support a Sentence Transformer cross-encoding approach.
-We use a cross-encoder that takes as input the pair of the serialized query tuple and a serialized retrieved tuple, and outputs a score for the similarity between the input pair.
-Again, we do this across all retrieved tuples per query tuple.
-The total score for each pair determines the ranking score (higher is better) of the retrieved tuple in the pair.